soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 ![](../images/shRNAconstruct.png "shRNAconstruct")

-For this excercise we will focus on a core region that contains the following sequence elements:
+For this exercise we will focus on a core region that contains the following sequence elements:

 ![](../images/shRNAseqLayout.png "shRNAseqLayout")

 The shRNA sequence goes from position 1 to 22.
 There is an index sequence that for this example is fixed and is from position 23 to 28 and then an adapter sequence.

-Given a FASTQ file of sequences we want to count the abundance of the shRNA sequences in it. shRNA's with higher abudances may indicate that the gene targeted by them potentially responsible for limited cell proliferation (i.e., repression them turns growth on)
+Given a FASTQ file of sequences we want to count the abundance of the shRNA sequences in it. shRNA's with higher abundances may indicate that the gene targeted by them is potentially responsible for limiting cell proliferation (i.e., repressing it activates growth)

 ## Description of Pipeline